-The Athena (Advanced Telescope for High ENergy Astrophysics) satellite, selected by ESA within its Cosmic Vision 2015-2025 programme and currently scheduled to launch in 2031, will be the next flagship X-ray astronomy satellite.
+The Athena (Advanced Telescope for High ENergy Astrophysics) satellite, selected by ESA as part of its Cosmic Vision 2015-2025 programme and currently scheduled to launch in 2031, will be the next flagship X-ray astronomy satellite.
 Athena will study how hot baryons assemble into groups and clusters of galaxies and determine their chemical enrichment across cosmic time.